 The goal of the Transition Assistance Program is to provide information, tools and training to ensure service members and their spouses are prepared for the next step in civilian life; whether pursuing additional education, finding a career or starting their own business.

-• TAP begins no later than 365 days prior to transition for those who are separating or retiring by initiating the Initial Counseling and Pre-Separation Briefing.
-It is recommended retirees begin the transition process at least two years prior to retirement, and separating members are encouraged to begin eighteen months out.
-In the event of an unanticipated separation or retirement, or a member of the Reserve Component is demobilized with less than 365 days, TAP must begin as soon as possible within the remaining period of service.
+• TAP must begin no later than 365 days prior to transition for those who are separating or retiring by initiating the Initial Counseling and Pre-Separation Briefing.
+It is recommended retiring members begin the transition process at least two years prior to retirement, and separating members are encouraged to begin eighteen months out.
+In the event of an unanticipated separation or retirement, TAP must begin as soon as possible within the remaining period of service.
 Members of the Air Reserve Component must complete TAP as applicable in DoDI1332.35_AFI36-3037.

 • Individualized Initial Counseling between the service member and a TAP counselor is the official start to the transition process.
 During the IC session, service members complete their personal self-assessment and begin the development of their Individual Transition Plan to identify their unique needs of the transition process and post-transition goals.